unpoller/unpoller.github.io/documentation/docs/gettingstarted.md

 The only requirement of the controller is that UniFi Poller can log in to it and extract data.
 For this purpose go ahead and create a new user now.
 Make a note of the username and password you have chosen

-If your controller is on a UDM or UDM-Pro or UCK running UnifiOS then it is recommended that a Limited Admin user is created with Read-Only rights to the Unifi Network app
+If your controller is on a UDM or UDM-Pro or UCK running UnifiOS then it is recommended that a Limited Admin user is created with Read-Only rights to the UniFi Network app

 For example, here the username chosen is `unifipoller` (which is the default, and one which will be used throughout these docs):